 Program Modifications

-In addition, students should contact their academic dean and the director of undergraduate studies (DUS) for their major prior to making a final decision to extend time abroad.
+In addition, students should contact their academic dean and the director of undergraduate studies (DUS) for their major prior to making a final decision to extend time away.

 Returning to Duke: Students are responsible for making all arrangements for their return to campus the following semester and should consult their academic dean as soon as possible.
-The logistics and timing of a student’s return to the Duke campus would be dependent on the applicable Duke academic regulations and conversations with Trinity College or Pratt School of Engineering deans and other university administrators.
 If a student withdraws in time to return to the Duke campus for the semester (that is, by the end of the semester's drop/add period), they may enroll in courses back at Duke on a space available basis.

-Responsibility to Pay: Policies differ depending upon whether the student withdraws voluntarily, the student withdraws involuntarily, or the program was cancelled.
-See: Finances > Withdrawal & Cancellation
+Responsibility to Pay: Policies differ depending upon whether the student withdraws voluntarily, involuntarily, or the program was cancelled.

 Students who need to terminate their participation in their study away program for any reason must notify GEO by signing and submitting the Summer Withdrawal Form before leaving the program.
 Students are also responsible for notifying the faculty director of the summer program of their intent to withdraw from the program.